projectcalico/calico/master/usage/troubleshooting/logging.md

 ## Docker network and IPAM driver
-When running Calico as a Docker network plugin (i.e. using the `--libnetwork` option on the `calicoctl node` command), the Calico driver is run inside the calico/node container.
+When running Calico as a Docker network plugin, the Calico driver is run inside the calico/node container.

 The logs may be viewed running the standard `docker logs` command for this container.  e.g.